mlambert125/new-java-curriculum/content/databases/_index.md

     information about how they should be stored in the database.
 This approach relies on the framework to generate the appropriate SQL to create and manage the database.

-In this course, we will be focusing on the Code First approach.
+For now, we will be focusing on the Code First approach.
 This approach is more common in modern web applications and is the approach used by most frameworks.
 This approach also has the benefit of building on the knowledge you have gained in previous courses about object-oriented programming and Java without requiring you to learn a new language.